mupif/mupif/doc/source/userman.rst

 .. _fig-jobmanager-control-flow:
 .. figure:: img/jobmanager-control-flow.*

-   Typical control flow with resource allocation using JobManager.
+   Typical control flow with resource allocation using ModelServer.

 The status of individual job managers can be monitored with the jobManStatus.py script, located in tools subdirectory of the platform